asad-mehmood-arhamsoft/dental_site/README.md

 - **Frontend React components**: Component structure and state management
 - **Database schema design**: PostgreSQL table definitions and indexes
 - **Docker configuration**: Dockerfile and docker-compose setup
-- **Documentation**: README and design document structure
+- **Documentation**: README structure

 All code has been reviewed, tested, and customized for this specific use case.
-The AI service uses mock responses with 20 different contextual responses based on user queries.
+The AI service uses mock responses stored in `ai-service/data/mock_responses.py` with:
+- **20 general responses**: Randomly selected for general questions
+- **6 context-specific responses**: Based on message keywords (schedule, pain, cleaning, cost, greeting, non-dental)

 ## 🔒 Security Considerations